ropensci/roweb3/content/blog/2024-11-20-allcontributors/index.md

 flexible, and easily allows for acknowledgement of contributions which may not even be visible in the git commit log directly.
 This ability to acknowledge contributions beyond those recorded in logs also means that the only source of contributions are the commit comments to the bot.
-Acknowledgements thus end up packed together in a single "Contributors" section, with no ability to distinguish types of contributions.
+Acknowledgements on your README file thus end up packed together in a single "Contributors" section, with no ability to distinguish types of contributions.
 See, for example, the section on the very popular [p5.js repository](https://github.com/processing/p5.js?tab=readme-ov-file#contributors), which occupies the vast majority of the entire README.
 Contributors are acknowledged by GitHub handle only, and so each contributor links directly to